 4. Take control of your social media and only fill your feed with updates that will inspire, motivate, and set you up for your goals.
 Delete or mute accounts that make you feel bad or trigger impulse spending.

 5. Spend your time wisely.
-Read books or watch videos on personal finance and success.
+Read books or watch videos on investment in the Philippines.
+This is a technique that can teach you how to grow your money so you can be on top of your personal finance and achieve financial success.

 Building your investment portfolio

 1. An investment portfolio is simply the basket or collection of assets that an investor holds.
-It can include insurance, mutual funds, bonds, real estate, and more.
+It can include insurance, mutual funds, bonds, real estate, and other investment options.
 A diversified portfolio reduces your risk by investing in different financial instruments.

 2. Exploring and investing in other financial instruments allows you to grow your money and receive passive income in more ways than one.